DBV-Technology-LLC/ropeless_pi/README.md

 Bugs:
 [] - When sorting the list with a selected item it doesn't get "deselected" and color stays GOLDEN [] - List scrolls back up every refresh
+[] - Trawl gets un selected when transponder list is sorted?

 Maybe Later:
 [] - Support trawl_path lat/lon list